cjdbarlow/Part-One/definitions.md

 ##B
 * **Boiling Point**
 The temperature at which the vapour pressure of a liquid equals the environmental pressure surrounding the liquid.
+    * Therefore boiling point decreases as environmental pressure falls, as there is less external pressure keeping molecules in their liquid state
+    * Boiling differs from evaporation as molecules anywhere in the liquid may enter the gaseous phase, whilst evaporation occurs only at the surface

 ##C
 * **Coronary Blood Flow** at rest is **~5%** of CO, or 225 ml.min<sup>-1</sup>, and may increase **3-4x** during exercise.